shadowsocks/shadowsocks-nodejs/README.md

     local_port      local port
     password        a password used to encrypt transfer timeout         in seconds
+    method          encryption method, null by default, or use "rc4"

 Put all the files on your server.
 Run `node server.js` on your server.
 To run it in the background, run `nohup node server.js > log &`.